History of Nokia: 21st century

 In 2000, Nokia launched the Nokia 3310.
 In 2003, the Nokia 1100 handset was launched.
-Nokia combined a video game console and a mobile phone in the "N-Gage".
+Nokia combined a video game console and a mobile phone in the "N-Gage", although this product was not so successful.
+Nokia's late entry in the growing market of clamshell phones had been cited as a reason for the company losing market share in 2004.

 In April 2008, Nokia Productions started a mobile movie-making project.
 The movie which was presented at the Nokia Theater Los Angeles on 14 October 2008 was directed by Spike Lee.
 It was approximately 15 minutes long and comprised short segments made on phones contributed by the public.
 The theme of the movie was "humanity".

+In 2008 Nokia entered the smartphone market with their Nokia 5800 XpressMusic model.
 In 2009, Nokia reentered the personal computing market.
 Its product, the Nokia Booklet 3G was a Windows-based netbook.
-The company also entered the smartphone market.
 The Series 40 was a phone platform used in feature phones, mainly running Java-based applications.

 Nokia acquired Smarterphone, a company making the Smarterphone OS for "low end" phones and merged it with Series 40 to form the Asha Platform, which also used some user interface characteristics from Nokia's MeeGo platform.
 The Asha 501 used this new operating system.
 The Series 40 was discontinued in late 2014.